seancaron/GettingAndCleaningData/README.md

 Please see the `run_analysis.R` script for the R code to implement each of the project steps, defined above.
 The function is availble [here](https://github.com/seancaron/GettingAndCleaningData/blob/master/run_analysis.R).

-A “pseudo code” description of the activities performed follows.
+A “pseudo code” description of the activities performed follows

 Set-up functions